How to Sell a Hoarder House in Maryland

 The Inherited Hoarder Home

 A parent passed away.
-Adult children open the door for the first time in years and find decades of accumulation.
-They live out of state.
-The estate can't afford a $30,000 cleanout and they don't want to fly back monthly to manage one.
+Adult children open the door and find decades of accumulation.
+They live out of state and can't afford a $30,000 cleanout.

 The Aging Parent Still Living There

 Mom or dad is moving to assisted living.
-The family knows the house has issues but wants to handle the sale quietly without the parent feeling shamed publicly.
-We can structure a sale that closes after the move and keeps everything private.
+The family wants to handle the sale quietly without the parent feeling shamed publicly.

 Animal-Related Properties